AbsoluteVirtueXI/blockchain-courses/intro/2-Dapp-architecture.md

 The front-end part is considered as the visible part of the Dapp.
 It contains the HTML, CSS and Javascript files which run in the browser.
+These files are stored on a web server.

 ### Backend